StanEcology/stanecology.github.io/index.md

 For a list of case studies, tutorials and books with an ecological focus that use Stan, see [Resources](resources_and_books.md).

 For general Stan resources, see [Michael Betancourt's webpage](https://betanalpha.github.io/writing/), other [Stan case studies](https://mc-stan.org/users/documentation/case-studies) and the [Stan User's Guide](https://mc-stan.org/docs/2_22/stan-users-guide/index.html).
+Richard McElreath's lectures and videos for Statistical Rethinking: _A Bayesian Course Using R and Stan_ available [here](https://github.com/rmcelreath/statrethinking_winter2019).

 ## Ecology Papers